|Elliott Sound Products||Project 09|

 Photo of Completed P09 Rev-B Circuit Board (Rev-C Looks Almost Identical)

-Please note that the PCB version of the P09 crossover is a stereo 2-way design, and has balanced input buffers (unbalanced also available), high and low pass filters, level controls and output buffers for each channel.
+Please note that the PCB version of the P09 crossover is a stereo 2-way design, and has balanced input buffers (which can be connected as unbalanced if preferred), high and low pass filters, level controls and output buffers for each channel.
 Each output buffer is configured for variable gain to allow your system to be set up correctly.
 The suggested power supply is the P05 Rev-B, which also has an auxiliary output suitable for operating muting relays (see below for reasons you may want to include muting).

 Figure 1A - Stereo Version of a 2-Way LR Crossover